 What do I need to start Mini Musicians?

-To enroll in the class, your one-time registration fee covers the cost of your class materials, which include the CD and handbook of the songs and activities we use in class.
-All the other instruments and materials are provided by me!
+Your one-time registration fee covers your class materials, including the CD and handbook of the class curriculum, plus class journal.
+All other instruments and materials are provided by me!

 Is the Suzuki Method only for beginners or young children?